sihan-shao/LightPorpTorch/README.md

 - [ ] Seperate SLM and DOE class.

-- [ ] Implement polarization modulation SLM for vectorial E-field.
+- [ ] Implement polarization modulation SLM for vectorial E-field (adds phase mask to $E_x$ and $E_y$ independently).

+- [ ] Implement more Polarization-based elements such as beam splitter and linear polarizer.

 - [ ] Implement Chirped z-transform propagation algorithms.
 Ref: "Efficient full-path optical calculation of scalar and vector diffraction using the Bluestein method"